abilian/olapy/docs/customize.rst

 | ...            |         |                    |                      |
 +----------------+---------+--------------------+----------------------+

-table 2: orgunit (which is a dimension)
+table 2: organization (which is a dimension)

 +------+---------------+-----------+------------------+------------------+
 | id   | type          |  name     |  acronym         | other colums.....|